acdh-oeaw/vicav-app/README.md

 # vicav-app
-A map-based web application for VICAV project.
+A map-based web application for the VICAV project.